rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

    CHROME_BINARY_PATH                      no        The path to the user's Chrome binary (leave blank to use the default for the OS)
    REMOTE_DEBUGGING_PORT  9222             no        Port on target machine to use for remote debugging protocol SESSION                1                yes       The session to run this module on.
-   TEMP_STORAGE_DIR       /tmp             no        Where to write the html used to steal cookies temporarily
+   WRITABLE_DIR       /tmp             no        Where to write the html used to steal cookies temporarily

 msf post(multi/gather/chrome_cookies) > set session <your session id>
 session => <your session id>